SKopecz/PositiveIntegrators.jl/docs/src/npzd_model_benchmark.md

 # set absolute and relative tolerances
 abstols = 1.0 ./ 10.0 .^ (2:1:8)
 reltols = abstols .* 10.0
-nothing # hide output
+nothing  # hide
 ```

 #### Relative maximum error at the final time

-In this section the chosen error is the relative maximum error at ``t = 10.0``.
+In this section the chosen error is the relative maximum error at the final time ``t = 10.0``.

 ```@example NPZD
 # select relative maximum error at the end of the problem's time span.